West Bengal State University: Faculties and departments

-Affliations
+Affiliations

 The university is an affiliating institution.
-All the 55 colleges (including Undergraduate, Postgraduate and B.Ed.) in the district of North 24 Parganas, which were formerly affiliated with the University of Calcutta, are affiliated to this university.
-As of June 2025 the university has 49 affiliated colleges and 5 B.Ed. colleges.
-Out of 49 colleges, eight are NAAC accredited A-grade colleges and 19 colleges offer Postgraduate courses.
+All the 55 colleges (including Undergraduate, Postgraduate, and B.Ed.) in the district of North 24 Parganas, which were formerly affiliated with the University of Calcutta, are affiliated to this university.
+As of June 2025 the university has 55 affiliated colleges, of which 8 are Fully Govt. funded, 7 are S.F (Self-Financing) and rests are Govt.
+Aided (G.A) colleges.
+Out of 55 colleges, eight are NAAC-accredited A-grade colleges and 19 colleges offer Postgraduate courses.

 Academics

 Admission

 One can take admission in the undergraduate course of the university based on their results in the higher secondary (10+2) examination.
 For admission in the postgraduate courses and doctoral degree courses, one has to take an entrance exam (written test/interview) given by the university or any national level exam related to the subject, held by the University Grants Commission.

 Library

-The University has a library on the first floor of its main building with an internet facility.
+The university has a library on the first floor of its main building with an internet facility.